BOARD OF DIRECTORS

 The President is responsible for the management of the monthly Board meetings and their agendas, and represents the Chorus in writing and in person as the ultimate authority in the organization.
 The Vice President oversees the work of specific committees, which are themselves chaired by Board members and staffed by volunteers and singers.
 The Secretary's main responsibility is to take minutes of each meeting and circulate them to the Board members.
 The Treasurer maintains the accounts of the organization, presenting at each Board meeting a financial statement, drawing attention to special gifts or deficits as appropriate.
 The Treasurer also draws up a proposed budget with the help of the Finance Committee, which is presented to the full Board at the May meeting.
 The Treasurer is also the main signatory for the Chorus's checking and savings accounts.

-The Board meets on the third Wednesday of each month, commencing at 7:00 p.m., to receive and discuss the reports of the Executive and Artistic Directors.
+The Board meets on the third Wednesday of each month, commencing at 7:00 p.m., to receive and discuss the reports of the Artistic Director, Advancement Director and Executive Director.
 Minutes are taken at each meeting and subsequently distributed to all members.
 Every Board member is asked to attend the monthly meetings and encouraged to participate on one or more of the subcommittees which currently include: Finance, Marketing, Special Events, Fund-Raising, Administrative and Board Development.
 Regrets for missing meetings are customarily sent to the Board President.
 Under the by-laws of the Board, any member not attending three consecutive meetings may be asked to resign from the Board.

 The following seasonal items are regularly on the agenda: